TimJung/TimJung/README.md

 🏭 Abbreviated life recap: Born in the depths of rust-encrusted Detroit.
 Corrupted by the Starcraft & Age of Empires map editors at a young age.
 Molded by a teenage addiction to World of Warcraft & The Orange Box.
 Learned Java from a guru from the literal island of Java.
 Degree in Computer Science.
 Crash landed in  California.
 Wrote a personal github readme - this one - you're reading it now.

-📡 Talk with me about: VR, electronic music, functional fashion, cute cats, what kind of food to bring me to rapidly gain my favor, sci-fi, robots & A.I., ethics, anything Valve, & hardware.
+📡 Talk with me about: VR, electronic music, functional fashion, what kind of food to bring me to rapidly gain my favor, cute cats, sci-fi, robots, artificial intelligence, ethics, the ethics surrounding using food to manipulate me, anything Valve, & hardware.

 ## Some cool things I shipped on the Call of Duty Companion App
 - 🔫 Call of Duty in-app Loadout Editor